Sigma to DPMO to Yield to Cpk Table: Take Control of Your Data

 Published:

-When learning about Six Sigma, it may help to consider these charts, which detail how sigma level relates to defects per million opportunities (DPMO), and some real-world examples.
-Sigma Performance Table Sigma Performance Levels – One to Six Sigma Sigma Level Defects (or Errors) Per Million Opportunities (DPMO) Yield (or Produced or Delivered) Correctly (%) […]
+When learning about Six Sigma, it may help to consider these charts.
+These detail how Sigma Performance Levels relate to defects per million opportunities (DPMO), and some real-world examples.
+Sigma Performance Levels Table Sigma Performance Levels – One to Six Sigma Sigma Level Defects (or Errors) Per Million Opportunities (DPMO) Yield (or Produced […]

 Read more »